 A couple of years ago, I discovered a comfrey salve that functions in this manner.
 I originally purchased it from a local herbalist-in-training and over time, have found it to be the most effective salve I have ever tried.

 My family and I have discovered that this comfrey salve works so well that we basically don’t use anything else when we have a skin problem, whether sunburn, bruise, insect bite, windburn, mild rash, or a kitchen scalding.
 In fact, anytime I bump or burn myself, I get this salve on the area as fast as possible as more often than not, it will prevent any sort of bruise or burn from forming.

 Fortunately, I put a generous amount of this comfrey salve on it fast and kept reapplying until the pain subsided (which took a while).
 Would you believe, the skin never turned that beet red/purple color that usually indicates a bad burn.
 What’s more, the skin never even peeled.

-Unfortunately, my herbalist friend is no longer making her homemade creations, so I’ve had to learn to make this comfrey salve myself (she generously shared her recipe with me so I can make and continue to use it.
+Unfortunately, my herbalist friend is no longer making her homemade creations, so I’ve had to learn to make this comfrey salve myself.
+Fortunately, she generously shared her recipe with me so I can make and continue to use it.
 This turned out to be a good thing, as it is super easy to do even if you have little to no experience using herbs medicinally.

 Why Comfrey for a Salve?